 Eastridge and Shelve Forest Plan

-There is currently some 175Ha of conifer occurring on Ancient Woodland sites.
-The bulk of which lies within Eastridge, Westcott and Gittinshay with a mall amount in Lodge Hill.
-By 2027 the Plan will see reversion of around 40Ha woodland back to a native broadleaf species through a mixture of clearfelling and 15 thinning.
+Within the plan area are 175ha of conifers occurring on ancient woodland sites, the bulk of which lie within Eastridge, Westcott and Gittinshay, with a small amount in Lodge Hill.
+By 2027, the area will see reversion of around 40ha of this PAWS (plantation on ancient woodland site) back to native broadleaf species, through a mixture of clearfelling and thinning.

-The Plan area is rich in cultural heritage and contains cultural gems such as the closed Lead and Barite mines at Shelve (Roman Gravels) and Westcott (Huglith) that now provide valuable habitats for a variety of wildlife.
+The plan area is rich in cultural heritage and contains gems such as the former lead and barite mines at Shelve (Roman Gravels) and Westcott (Huglith) that now provide valuable habitats for a variety of wildlife.

-The plan aims to protect and enhance existing habitats through sustainable management that is in context with the wider landscape and character whilst providing a sustainable flow of wood products to market throughout the plan duration.
-The objectives of the plan are:
+The forest plan aims to protect and enhance existing habitats through management that is in context with the wider landscape and character, whilst providing a sustainable flow of wood products.

-· Deliver well-designed forests in keeping with the local landscape character.
+- to deliver well-designed forests in keeping with the local landscape character;

-· Protect and enhance woodland and open habitats and their associated species.
+- to protect and enhance woodland and open habitats and their associated species;

-· The protection and enhancement of veteran trees / trees of special interest (TSI) and recruitment of future generations of veteran trees / TSI.
+- the protection and enhancement of veteran trees / trees of special interest (TSI) and the recruitment of future generations of veteran trees / TSI;

-· The management and restoration of statutorily designated areas such as Sites of Special Scientific Interest / Special Area of Conservation / Scheduled Ancient Monuments or Key Wildlife Areas.
+- the management and restoration of statutorily designated areas such as Sites of Special Scientific Interest / Special Area of Conservation / Scheduled Ancient Monuments and Key Wildlife Areas.

 The current plan outlines management proposals including felling and restocking over several decades, with felling licence approval for operations up until 2028.

-Crops will be managed for a mixture of objectives including timber production through the use of clearfelling and restocking supported with natural regeneration of native species.
-Some areas will be managed using continuous cover forestry prescriptions so as to create a diverse and resilient forest structure for the future.
+Crops will be managed for the objectives described above through the use of clearfelling and restocking, supported with natural regeneration of native species.
+Some areas will be managed using continuous cover forestry prescriptions in order to create a diverse and resilient forest structure for the future.

-Due to the threat of disease, the plan will start the process of reducing the quantity of larch through carefully landscaped clearfells that will be restocked with a mixture of conifer and broadleaf.
+Due to the threat of disease, the plan will start the process of reducing the quantity of larch through carefully landscaped clearfells, that will be restocked with a mixture of conifer and broadleaf species.

-The plan will also enhance provision of open space habitats, especially in Black Marsh, Shelve and Eastridge.
+The plan will also provide open space habitats, especially in Black Marsh, Shelve and Eastridge.
 Implementation and maintenance of environmental corridors will continue to increase the diversity of habitat and the quality of internal landscaping.

 In addition to these defined operations, ongoing thinning and selective felling of both conifers and broadleaves will be carried out in the plan area at five to ten year intervals.